minibikini/mandate/README.md

 # Mandate

-Build robust, elegant CLIs with minimal boilerplate.
+A declarative framework for building robust, elegant command-line interfaces (CLIs) in Elixir with minimal boilerplate.

 ## Key Features

 - **Declarative Approach:** Mandate allows you to _declare_ the structure of your CLI using a simple DSL, rather than writing imperative code to parse arguments manually.
-- **Minimal Boilerplate:** Mandate handles the tedious aspects of CLI development, so you can focus on the core logic of your tasks.
+- **Minimal Boilerplate:** Mandate handles argument parsing, validation, type conversion, and help text generation so you can focus on the core logic of your tasks.
-- **Mix and Igniter compatibility:** Mandate tasks can be defined as `use Mandate, as: :mix_task` or `use Mandate, as: :igniter_task`.
+- **Mix and Igniter compatibility:** Mandate tasks can be defined as `use Mandate, as: :mix_task` or `use Mandate, as: :igniter_task` for seamless integration with existing systems.
-- **Extensible:** Mandate is built on top of Spark, a framework for creating DSLs, which makes it easy to extend and customize.
+- **Extensible:** Built on top of Spark, a framework for creating DSLs, making it easy to extend and customize for your specific needs.
+- **Comprehensive Help:** Automatically generates help text and usage information based on your task definit  ions.
+- **Type Validation:** Built-in support for common data types and validation rules.

 ## Installation